hostinger/api/README.md

 To get started with the Hostinger API, follow these steps:

 - Sign up for a [Hostinger account](https://hpanel.hostinger.com/).
-- Obtain your API key from the Hostinger dashboard.
+- Obtain your API token from the [Hostinger dashboard](https://hpanel.hostinger.com/profile/api).
 - Refer to the [API Documentation](https://developers.hostinger.com) for usage instructions.

 ## SDKs & Tools